Aggeliki-Mentzini/python1/README.md

 ![image](https://github.com/user-attachments/assets/5f126332-594b-4513-b0f1-9e851c4d10da)

 Learning objectives:
+- Understand the different types of machine learning.
+- Understand the key concepts of supervised machine learning.
+- Learn how solving problems with ML is different from traditional approaches.

+Learning objectives:
 - Explain a loss function and how it works.
 - Define and describe how gradient descent finds the optimal model parameters.